 4. Attend Trade Shows (or Other Events) to Collect Leads

 Trade exhibitions have always been important for generating logistics business and freight business.
 Consider attending events that will be of interest to your preferred suppliers, retailers, or other company sectors.
-According to data, live events provide 74 per cent of attendees a better positive view of your company, and 87 per cent of event attendees will buy a brand’s goods after attending an event.
+According to data, live events provide 74% of attendees a better positive view of your company, and 87% of event attendees will buy a brand’s goods after attending an event.

 This isn’t only a chance to talk to passers-by at your booth and network in the halls; it’s also a time to capture strong logistics business leads, which you’ll nurture with lead nurturing materials and follow-up calls after the event.
 According to data, events are the greatest technique for generating qualified top-of-funnel leads out of all B2B tactics.